vdenberg/german-titling-twitter-corpus/README.md

 # Reference

-If you use this dataset, please send us a copy of your publication.
+If you use this dataset, please send us a copy of your publication  and cite the following paper:

+Esther van den Berg, Katharina Korfhage, Josef Ruppenhofer, Michael Wiegand and Katja Markert (2020).
+Doctor Who?
+Framing Through Names and Titles in German.
+In: *Proceedings of the Tweltfh Conference on Language Resources and Evaluation*.